-Accordingly, during the year ended March 31, 2021, GWEL filed a petition with Central Electricity Regulatory Commission ('CERC') for settlement of the dispute.
+During the year ended March 31, 2021, GWEL filed a petition with Central Electricity Regulatory Commission ('CERC') for settlement of the dispute.
 During the year ended March 31, 2022, the said petition was decided in favour of GWEL vide CERC order dated January 20, 2022 wherein CERC directed the customer to pay the aforesaid outstanding capacity charges along with delayed payment surcharge within 60 days from the date of the aforesaid order.

 The customer has filed an appeal against the said CERC order before Appellate Tribunal for Electricity ('APTEL') during the quarter ended June 30, 2022, APTEL issued an interim order and directed the customer to pay 25% of the principal amount within a period of one week from the date of its interim order to GWEL and deposit the balance outstanding amount in an interest-bearing fixed deposit receipt with a nationalized bank.
 However, GWEL has not received any amount from the customer and the matter is pending conclusion.
-The management, based on its internal assessment and petition filed with CERC, is of the view that the aforesaid capacity charges are fully recoverable.
+The management, based on its internal assessment has accounted for impairment allowance on the aforesaid capacity charges during the year ended March 31, 2024.